tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Experimentation.
 Finds it constructive to adopt seemingly useless things.
 - Obligation: Division.
 Feels obligated to try and emphasise defensive structural rationales.
 - Unnatural: Supremacy.
 Finds it unnatural to adopt possessive social personas.
 - Indulgant: Affirmation.
-Can over-indulge observing inherent quality.
+Can over-exploit observing inherent quality.
 - Unconscious: Reliability.
 Unconsciously provokes the promotion of pragmatic stability.
 - Trivializing: Radicalism.
 Trivializes the observance of exploitative underpinnings.
 - Repressed: Catharsis.
 Represses the promotion of a purgative atmosphere.